-There are advantages to touring by car.
+There are advantages to taking a color tour by car.
 You can cover a lot of ground -- and you don’t have to worry that windy, cold or rainy weather will ruin your experience.
 (Although sometimes I think a little rain can actually make the colors look brighter.)
 But the best way to experience the full sensory overload of autumn -- the sound and smell of those new-fallen leaves, the feel of the breeze -- is to get out and spend some time hiking or cycling one of our many trails.

 Of course, you have to pick the right kind of trail!
 Some provide cozy tunnels through deep woods, where the colors surround you on every side and there’s plenty of protection from autumn winds.
 Others are high on open hillsides, where you can get sweeping views of sky, water and autumn foliage and that dramatic interplay of sunlight and shadow.